coryjbergquist/RailsMovieReviewApp/README.md

 4. Run "rake db:migrate" and  "rake db:seed" to populate database
-5. If you wish to have use of the facebook login feature: visit "https://developers.facebook.com/apps" to make your own app. make a .env file and enter your facebook_key and facebook_secret into it, then add .env to the .gitignore file.
+5. If you wish to have use of the facebook login feature: visit "https://developers.facebook.com/apps" to make your own app. make an .env file and enter your facebook_key and facebook_secret into it, then add .env to the .gitignore file.
       ...If you don't wish to use the facebook login, you can skip this step.
 6. Enter "rails s" in your terminal to start your local server.